i05nagai/memorandum/web_service/job/angel_list.md

     * In-house recruiters will ask you
         * to describe your interest in the company
         * to walk them through your resume
+    * you have to prepare for
         * What does the company do?
         * What challenges do they face in their market/industry?
         * What broadly differentiates them from their competitors?
         * What do their employees say about their culture on Glassdoor?
         * If the company has 50+ employees, Glassdoor will serve as a great resource to see what interviewers previously asked candidates about for specific roles
         * Why this company?
         * What are the top two things you want to know about this company?
         * What excites you about working in this industry?
         * What is the next book on your list/what are you reading now?
 What do you hope to learn from it?
         * Describe a time that you came up with a new approach to an existing problem.
 What was the problem?
 What steps did you take to overcome the problem?
         * How did you take the initiative to learn new things in your previous role(s)?
         * Who are your mentors and what do you look for in a mentor?
 Who is someone you admire and why?
+* questions
+    * What is the first project the person hired for this position will need to complete?
+    * After three months on the job, what would you expect this hire to have done to be a success in your mind?
+    * What performance metrics would you employ to evaluate whether I had met or exceeded your goals?
+    * How do you evaluate current team members or fellow founders?
+    * What are some of the characteristics you value most in your current teammates?

 ## jobs
 Visa sponsarship.